Light on Yoga

 - At a time that suits your lifestyle

 The term इष्ट माला ISHTA MALA derives from Ishvarapranidana the heart of the Patanjali Yoga Sutras. इष्ट माला ISHTA MALA is a garland of practices that if done daily, balances the doshas and re-establishes ojas in the system.
-A healthy body paves the way for establishing a personal relationship with our Ishtadev – our personal deity and preference hence – Ishvara – God.
+A healthy body paves the way for establishing a personal relationship with the divine, our Ishtadev – our personal deity and preference hence – Ishvara – God.

 ISHTA Mala इष्ट माला brings life force into the body